Henry’s Home: Conroe sanctuary building friendships between veterans and horses

 CONROE, Texas (KTRK) — It’s a unique program that builds friendships between veterans and first responders with horses.
 It’s helping them cope with issues like PTSD.

 HHELP: Horses & Heroes Equine Learning Program

 This program offers a Retreat into nature, volunteering at our sanctuary with horse-care chores, spending as much time as you want with our rescued horses and other farm animals.
 You can Help us with the horses on the ground, learning to care for them, and you can learn to ride, or ride better, with a professional instructor if you would like, with lessons always at No Cost to you.
 Those lessons can be private, peer group with other veterans, or family lessons if you would like to get your family involved.
-There is a very discounted fee for lessons for your live-with family members.
+There is a very discounted fee for ground lessons for your live-with family members.
 Your family members can do almost everything with you except riding lessons under most circumstances.
 That depends on time and availability of our professional instructor.

 Horses & Heroes Ranch Life Mentoring Program